 Some areas covered over the two year course include: decision making by individuals, firms and governments; various types of markets, including financial markets; and the similarities and differences between economies, including a comparison study between Australia and China.

-Students will benefit from the study of economics if they engage in studies that include business, accounting and finance, media, law, marketing, employment relations, tourism, history, geography or environment studies.
+Students will benefit from the study of economics if they engage in studies that include business, accounting and finance, media, law, marketing, employment relations, tourism, history, geography or environmental studies.

-Focussing on contemporary geographic domestic and global issues, the senior geographical course allows students to further develop geographic skills and critical thinking and analysis proficiency.
+Focusing on contemporary geographic domestic and global issues, the senior Geography course allows students to further develop geographic skills and critical thinking and analysis proficiency.

 The Preliminary course investigates biophysical and human geography and develops students' knowledge and understanding about the spatial and ecological dimensions of geography.
 Enquiry methodologies are used to investigate the unique characteristics of our world through fieldwork, geographical skills and the study of contemporary geographical issues.